Sulo Nurmela

 Sulo Nurmela (13 February 1908 – 13 August 1999) was a Finnish cross-country skier.
 He won a gold medal at the 1936 Winter Olympics in the 4 × 10 km relay and served as the Finnish flag bearer at those games.

 Nurmela won two world titles in 1934: in the individual 18 km and 4 × 10 km relay events.
 While traveling to Czechoslovakia to the next world championships he became ill with a high fever and had to withdraw from his individual races.
-Yet he felt obliged to compete in the relay, as Finland sent only four skiers, and there was no substitute.
+Yet he felt obliged to compete in the relay, as Finland had sent only four skiers, and there was no substitute.
 His first three teammates gained a two-minute lead, and Nurmela managed to finish more than a minute ahead of the competitors and win his third world title.

 Nurmela won three races in the Lahti Ski Games: 17 km in 1934 and 1937 and 50 km in 1937.
 He retired after placing eighth over 50 km at the 1938 World Championships.
 He worked as a farmer most of his life.